mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 ```

 - TCW Portfolios, optional: For TCW Portfolios, specify the portfolios on which the asset allocation framework should be executed on.
-Defaults to [""].
-If the user wishes to run it on all available TCW portfolios, enter an empty list [], and if the user wants to exclude all available TCW portfolios, enter [""].
+Defaults to [].
+If the user wishes to run it on all available TCW portfolios, enter ["all"], and if the user wants to exclude all available TCW portfolios, enter an empty list [].

 ```shell